Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms: Introduction

 \section{Introduction}

-We consider the problem of allocating indivisible goods to agents in a fair and efficient manner in matching markets.
-Let $\agents$ denote a set of $n$ agents, and $\items$ a set of $m$ items.
-We focus on allocations that may assign at most one item to each agent, and monetary transfers are not allowed.
+We consider the problem of allocating indivisible items to agents in a fair and efficient manner in the random assignment problem.
+Let $\agents$ denote a set of $n$ agents, and $\items$ a set of $m\ge n$ items.\footnote{The case $m<n$ can be reduced to $m=n$ by introducing dummy items that have zero utility for all agents.} We focus on allocations that may assign at most one item to each agent, and monetary transfers are not allowed.
 Thus, every feasible allocation corresponds to a matching between agents and items.
 A standard way to ensure fairness is to introduce randomization and assign items via lotteries.
 Such random assignment problems have been extensively investigated in the literature (e.g., \cite{aziz2019random,Bogomolnaia2001,hylland1979efficient, roth1993stable}).
 Two fundamental models are commonly used to express agent preferences: the \emph{cardinal} and \emph{ordinal} models.
 In the cardinal model, each agent $i\in\agents$ specifies a non-negative utility $u_{ij}\ge 0$ for each item $j\in\items$.
 In contrast, the ordinal model assumes that agents only provide strict preference orderings $(\succ_i)_{i\in\agents}$ over the items, without quantifying the intensity of their preferences.
 We say that the cardinal preferences $(u_{ij})_{j\in\items}$ are \emph{consistent} with the ordinal preference ordering $\succ_i$, if $j\succ_i j'$ implies $u_{ij}\ge u_{ij'}$.
 Given such a cardinal utility vector, an \emph{induced preference order} refers to any strict ordering consistent with it.

-We consider randomized allocations of items to agents, represented as $\mx\in\Rp^{\agents\times \items}$, where $x_{ij}$ denotes the probability of agent $i$ receiving item $j$; we let $\mx_i=(x_{ij})_{j\in\agents}$.
+We consider randomized allocations of items to agents, represented as $\mx\in\Rp^{\agents\times \items}$, where $x_{ij}$ denotes the probability of agent $i$ receiving item $j$; we let $\mx_i=(x_{ij})_{j\in\items}$.
 Thus, we require $\sum_{j\in\items} x_{ij}\le 1$ for all $i\in\agents$, and $\sum_{i\in\agents} x_{ij}\le 1$ for all $j\in\items$.
 By the Birkhoff--von Neumann theorem, one can always find a lottery, i.e., probability distribution over (partial) assignments such that agent $i$ receives item $j$ with probability $x_{ij}$.
 The expected cardinal utility of agent $i$ is thus $u_i(\mx_i)\coloneqq \sum_{j\in\agents} u_{ij}x_{ij}$.